 (c) Sources in any one of the categories in Table 1, Part C must obtain a Standard ACDP under the procedures set forth in 37-0066.

 (3) No person may construct, install, establish, develop or operate any air contaminant source which is listed in 37-8010 Table 1 without first obtaining an Air Contaminant Discharge Permit (ACDP) from DEQ or LRAPA and keeping a copy onsite at all times, unless otherwise deferred from the requirement to obtain an ACDP in paragraph (3)(b) or LRAPA has granted an exemption from the requirement to obtain an ACDP under paragraph (3)(e).
-No person may continue to operate an air contaminant source if the ACDP expires, or is terminated or revoked; except as provided in 37-0082.
+No person may continue to operate an air contaminant source if the ACDP expires, or is terminated, denied, or revoked; except as provided in 37-0082.

 (a) For portable sources, a single permit may be issued for operating at any area of the state if the permit includes the requirements from both DEQ and LRAPA.
 DEQ or LRAPA, depending where the portable source’s corporate offices are located, will be responsible for issuing the permit.
 If the corporate office of a portable source is located outside of the state, DEQ will be responsible for issuing the permit, unless the source applies initially to be permitted to operate only in Lane County, then LRAPA will be responsible for issuing the permit.

-(b) An air contaminant source required to obtain an ACDP or ACDP Attachment pursuant to a NESHAP under title 44 or NSPS under title 46 is not required to submit an application for an ACDP or ACDP Attachment until four months after the effective date of the LRAPA Board’s adoption of the NESHAP or NSPS, and is not required to obtain an ACDP or ACDP Attachment until six months after the LRAPA Board’s adoption of the NESHAP or NSPS.
+(b) An air contaminant source required to obtain an ACDP or ACDP Attachment under a NESHAP under title 44 or NSPS under title 46 is not required to submit an application for an ACDP or ACDP Attachment until four months after the effective date of the LRAPA Board’s adoption of the NESHAP or NSPS, and is not required to obtain an ACDP or ACDP Attachment until six months after the LRAPA Board’s adoption of the NESHAP or NSPS.
 In addition, LRAPA may defer the requirement to submit an application for, or to obtain an ACDP or ACDP Attachment, or both, for up to an additional twelve months.

 (c) Deferrals of LRAPA and/or DEQ permitting requirements do not relieve an air contaminant source from the responsibility of complying with the federal NESHAP or NSPS requirements.